Vesek/project-pigeon/README.md

 We plan to add a TFLite model for the Coral NPU on board the Astro Pi and also try to measure the g-forces caused by the slight acceleration of the station.

 During the development we used a lot of internet resources but the most helpful were Python, OpenCV and RPi docs.

+## Usage
+To make a flight ready `.zip` file, remove the _iss from desired files and compress them.
+Those files have some of the debugging stripped from them, so they only run in the simulator.